emmalexandria/rrecycle/README.md

 ## Installation
-To install the project, use Cargo.
+To install the project, use Cargo or download a prebuilt binary from GitHub.

 ```bash
   cargo install rrecycle
   rrc --help
 ```

 Please note that due to limitations in the underlying library which handles interactions with the recycle bin, the project will not compile on MacOS.